The Pickup (film): Production

 The film was greenlit by Amazon MGM Studios in March 2023 with Eddie Murphy attached to star.
 Tim Story is directing and also producing the film, through his The Story Company.
 John Davis and John Fox also produce for Davis Entertainment.
 Eddie Murphy and Charisse Hewitt-Webster produce via Eddie Murphy Productions.

 In December 2023, Keke Palmer and Pete Davidson joined the cast.
 In February 2024, Andrew Dice Clay, Eva Longoria, Ismael Cruz Córdova, Jack Kesy and Marshawn Lynch joined the cast.

 Principal photography began in Atlanta in April 2024.
 On April 20, during second unit filming of an action scene, an accident happened in which an armored truck and a car collided, resulting in both vehicles rolling over and leaving several crew members injured.
 Additional scenes were filmed in Rome, Georgia.

 Release

-The Pickup was released by Amazon MGM Studios via Prime Video on August 6, 2025.
+The Pickup was released by Amazon Prime Video on August 6, 2025.

 Reception

+On the review aggregation website Rotten Tomatoes, 24% of 72 critics' reviews are positive, with an average rating of 4.1/10.
+The website's consensus reads, "With Eddie Murphy and Pete Davidson's comedic chemistry fatally unbalanced, it's left to a game Keke Palmer and Eva Longoria to pick up the slack as The Pickup puts down too little."
+Metacritic, which uses a weighted average, assigned the film a score of 38 out of 100, based on 14 critics, indicating "generally unfavorable" reviews.

 Lovia Gyarkye of The Hollywood Reporter wrote that the film "swerves and jerks to a mildly satisfying conclusion.
 The film boasts a strong comic cast with Murphy, Davidson and Palmer at the lead.
 Their chemistry is naturally compelling, which helps us buy into their increasingly ridiculous situation."

 Christy Lemire of RogerEbert.com gave the film one out of four stars and wrote, "The Pickup is as generic and forgettable as its title suggests: a bland action-comedy that will surely end up being one of the year's worst movies, if only for the egregious way it squanders its talented cast."